typesandtimes/tale/_drafts/decades.md

 * The Ordinals, on the other hand, answer _no, for decades are identified by ordinal numbers counted in sequence from the beginning_.
 The current decade, the 202nd (or the 2nd of the 21st century), includes the years 2011 through 2020, while the next decade, the 203rd, will include the years 2021 through 2030.

 These two camps are both so rational and natural that a person in one camp might deny the very existence of the other.
-Not since 2015 --- is that still this decade? --- and "[the dress](https://en.wikipedia.org/wiki/The_dress)" have two camps formed so resolutely online.
+Not since "[the dress](https://en.wikipedia.org/wiki/The_dress)" of 2015 --- is that still this decade? --- have two camps formed so resolutely online.
 Are they not both completely legitimate ways to count off the decades?
 If only some authoritative source could lend its weight to either camp.

 In an earlier time, the Pope himself might have served as just such an authority.
 After all, our calendar isn't called "[Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar)" for nothing; [Pope Gregory XIII]((https://en.wikipedia.org/wiki/Pope_Gregory_XIII)) commissioned it in the 16th century.
 Recent articles on the subject have consulted [meteorological associations](https://www.forbes.com/sites/marshallshepherd/2020/01/01/is-2020-the-start-of-a-new-decadea-human-technical-and-climate-perspective/#18ed2fd3ee2f), [philosophy professors](https://www.usatoday.com/story/news/nation/2019/12/10/2020-start-new-decade-some-say-thats-not-until-2021/4366467002/), and [the United States Naval Observatory](https://www.nytimes.com/2019/11/28/us/what-is-decade.html).